zer0cache/matic-docs/docs/zkEVM/zknode/overview.md

 ### Trusted

 **Trusted sequencers** are added to the network in order to achieve **fast finality**.
-The trusted sequencers predicts what the state will look like before it’s actually virtualized on L1.
+The trusted sequencers predict what the state will look like before it’s actually virtualized on L1.

 ### Permissionless